Pittsburgh: History

-"Be it enacted by the Pennsylvania State Senate and Pennsylvania House of Representatives of the Commonwealth of Pennsylvania ... by the authority of the same, that the said town of Pittsburgh shall be ... erected into a borough, which shall be called the borough of Pittsburgh for ever."
-From 1891 to 1911, the city's name was federally recognized as "Pittsburg", though use of the final h was retained during this period by the city government and other local organizations.
-After a public campaign, the federal decision to drop the h was reversed.
-The Pittsburg Press continued spelling the city without an h until 1921.
+Native Americans

 The area of the Ohio headwaters was long inhabited by the Shawnee and several other settled groups of Native Americans.
+The Seneca people called the confluence of the rivers Diondega or Jaödeogë’.
 Shannopin's Town was an 18th-century Lenape (Delaware) town located roughly from where Penn Avenue is today, below the mouth of Two Mile Run, from 30th Street to 39th Street.
-According to George Croghan, the town was situated on the south bank of the Allegheny, nearly opposite what is now known as Herr's Island, in what is now the Lawrenceville neighborhood.
+According to George Croghan, the town was situated on the south bank of the Allegheny, nearly opposite what is now known as Washington's Landing, formerly Herr's Island, in what is now the Lawrenceville neighborhood.

+18th century

-The first known Europeans to enter the region were the French explorers/traders Robert de La Salle and Martin Chartier from Quebec during their 1669 expedition down the Ohio River.
+The first known European to enter the region was the French explorer Robert de La Salle from Quebec during his 1669 expedition down the Ohio River.
 European pioneers, primarily Dutch, followed in the early 18th century.
 Michael Bezallion was the first to describe the forks of the Ohio in a 1717 manuscript, and later that year European fur traders established area posts and settlements.

 In 1749, French soldiers from Quebec launched an expedition to the forks to unite Canada with French Louisiana via the rivers.
 During 1753–1754, the British hastily built Fort Prince George before a larger French force drove them off.
 The French built Fort Duquesne based on LaSalle's 1669 claims.
 The French and Indian War, the North American front of the Seven Years' War, began with the future Pittsburgh as its center.
 British General Edward Braddock was dispatched with Major George Washington as his aide to take Fort Duquesne.
 The British and colonial force were defeated at Braddock's Field.
 General John Forbes finally took the forks in 1758.
-He began construction on Fort Pitt, named after William Pitt the Elder while the settlement was named "Pittsborough".
+He began construction on Fort Pitt, named after William Pitt the Elder, while the settlement was named "Pittsborough".

 During Pontiac's War, a loose confederation of Native American tribes laid siege to Fort Pitt in 1763; the siege was eventually lifted after Colonel Henry Bouquet defeated a portion of the besieging force at the Battle of Bushy Run.
 Bouquet strengthened the defenses of Fort Pitt the next year.